-20.4.9 Setup XDP bypass
+19.4.9 Setup XDP bypass

-XDP bypass allows Suricata to tell the kernel that packets for some flows have to be dropped via the XDP mechanism.
-This is an early drop that occurs before the datagram reaches the Linux kernel network stack.
+XDP bypass will allow Suricata to tell the kernel that packets for some flows have to be dropped via the XDP mechanism.
+This is a really early drop that occurs before the datagram is reaching the Linux kernel network stack.